researchanddesign/take-home-node/README.md

 - To start the dev server run `npm start` which will concurrently run the back-end and front-end.
 - The back-end runs on port 4000 and the front-end runs on port 4200.

+## Dependencies

+- This app uses [knexjs](http://knexjs.org/) for interacting with the database.
+It has been setup to use sqlite, and no configuration is needed.
+- Typescript
+- Angular 9
+- We've included [material](https://material.angular.io/), in case you have extra time and want to add a little extra pop to the app.